Defining COBRA occurrence types

-An occurrence is an event that allows an employee or the employee's qualified beneficiaries to continue benefit coverage.
+An occurrence is an event that an employee or the employee's qualified beneficiaries can use to continue benefit coverage.
 Examples of an occurrence include divorce, separation, death, termination, reduction in working hours, or a dependent whose age exceeds the plan definition of a dependent.

 Define the occurrences and the number of months coverage extends for each occurrence.
 In addition, you can assign standard letters to occurrences.